markuplint/markuplint/packages/@markuplint/rules/src/invalid-attr/README.md

 ##### `pattern`

 Only allow values ​​that match the pattern.
-It works as **regular expression** by enclosing it in `/`.
+It works as a **regular expression** by enclosing it in `/`.

 Type: `string`